piercemoore/SuperCLI/readme.md

 SuperCLI
 ---

-A lightweight library for Node.js that will help developers display nice, pretty, colored messages in a console windows.
+A lightweight library for Node.js that will help developers display nice, pretty, colored messages in the console.

 #### How to use it